-Since 2016, we at FixTheMusic have provided bands for hundreds of New Year’s Eve events each year.
+Since 2016, we at FixTheMusic have provided bands for hundreds of New Year’s Eve events and parties each year.
 With that special time of year fast approaching, we’ve put together a few frequently asked questions to help guide you when seeking to hire live music entertainment for your own end of year party.

 When should I book the band for our New Year’s Eve party?

-How much do bands charge for new year’s eve events?
+How much do cover bands charge for new year’s eve events?

 If hiring a full band for your New Year's party is beyond your budget, you could book a DJ, solo musician or duo for the entertainment for your New Year’s party instead.
 A singer-guitarist is a popular choice, especially ones who use live looping, as this can create a full sound that is still suitable for encouraging guests to dance.

 Who are the most frequently booked bands for New Year’s Eve in the UK?